slotix/dataflowkit/README.md

 [![GoDoc](https://godoc.org/github.com/slotix/dataflowkit?status.svg)](https://godoc.org/github.com/slotix/dataflowkit)

-Dataflow kit extracts structured data from web pages, according to specified extractors.
-Parsed data can be stored and manipulated as desired.
+Dataflow kit extracts structured data from web pages, following the specified extractors.

-It can be used in many ways for data mining or information processing.
+It can be used in many ways for data mining, data processing or archiving.

 The actual use case can be grabbing list of products on several pages and follow each product’s details page to retrieve additional information.
 Parse endpoint returns information as a JSON, XML or CSV data.